shakti365/reinforcement-learning-notes/lecture-1-intro.md

   _What happens If there is no intermediate rewards?_

-  we define an end of episode and we define a reward at the end of the episode, sum of the reqard is how well he does at the end of the episode and goal is to take actions to maximise the cumulative reward at the end
+  we define an end of episode and we define a reward at the end of the episode, sum of the reward is how well he does at the end of the episode and goal is to take actions to maximise the cumulative reward at the end

   _What if the goal is time based like we want something to be done in shortest amount of time?_